Gregkh25/Full-Designed-Calculator/README.md

 # Full-Designed-Calculator

-It was Html / CSS / Javascript
+I only use Html / CSS / Javascript